Stuycs-K/project03-final-10-woor-diamondj-shii/README.md

 The user uses `make compile` to compile the program.
 The game is set up with `./control`, and players take turns by running `./game`.

 After running `./game`, information about past guesses will be displayed, and the user will be prompted to enter the next guess.
 To take their next turn, the user runs `./game` again.

+### BUGS beatles and other insects:

+- breaks if first client quits before second client connects